Guest Post by Willis Eschenbach

 So naturally, Harlow decided that we should have a party to celebrate, and we were all up for the plan.
 We’d been anchored right offshore from the Royal Suva Yacht Club the whole time, so we invited everyone.

 There was a trimaran owned by a friend at the Yacht Club at the time, so we tied her up alongside the Askoy.
 That was for the big wide stable dance floor, we hung speakers from the rigging on each side.
-My friend Doc Lowry used his 28′ open skiff as the shore boat, to bring out loads and loads of people from the Yacht Club dock.
+Our friend Doc Lowry used his 28′ open skiff as the shore boat, to bring out loads and loads of people from the Yacht Club dock.
 He spent most of the night moving folks from the Club to the party and back again … then out to the party again …

 So as each person came down into the freezer, we’d prop them up in front of the wintry blast.
 The wind was strong, and blowing at minus fifty degrees F. Most of these folks were Fijians, who had never seen any place that was as cold as plus 50°F (10°C), much less minus 50°F. They started shivering as soon as they got inside, they’d never in their lives felt a wind at minus fifty.
-So I or their other host of the moment would pour each person a reasonable glass of pure vodka at minus forty degrees.
+So I or their other host of the moment would pour each person a reasonable glass of pure vodka at minus thirty degrees.